Drew Cam: Production

 On October 11, 1999, ABC and Warner Bros.
 Television announced that parts of the November 17 episode of The Drew Carey Show would be broadcast simultaneously on television and the internet, a first for a primetime show.
 The event would also mark the first time the internet arms of ABC and Warner Bros. would work together.
-The companies hoped to target around 500,000 viewers of the estimated 4 million US households with internet access that regularly watched the show.
-Richard Tedesco from Broadcasting & Cable reported that the video would be streamed using Microsoft's Windows Media Player.
+The companies hoped to target around 500,000 viewers of the estimated 4 million U.S. households with internet access that regularly watched the show.
+Richard Tedesco of Broadcasting & Cable reported that the video would be streamed using Microsoft's Windows Media Player.
 ABC opted against simulcasting the full episode online as they were worried about a backlash from advertisers.
 The webcam footage was free of advertisements and audio, which would have caused the broadcast to fall out of sync.

 The premise of the episode saw webcams installed in Drew's house after he becomes a 24-hour salesman for the Winfred-Louder department store where he works.
 When Drew leaves his house, the webcams continue to stream events involving other characters that the television audience does not get to see.
 Sequences include: Mr. Wick being tempted into his office by a woman wearing a dominatrix-cowgirl outfit; Ed McMahon bringing Drew a check for $10 million, only to find Drew is not home; the neighborhood dogs holding a party in the kitchen, dancing ghosts re-enacting a murder, and Oswald's "Belly Button Theater."

 The idea for the episode came from Michael Becker, an ABC creative consultant.
-Co-creator of The Drew Carey Show, Bruce Helford ran with it, aware that a large number of viewers of the show had internet access.
+Bruce Helford, co-creator of The Drew Carey Show, ran with it, aware that a large number of the show's viewers had internet access.
 The previous year, ABC.com's servers became overwhelmed when viewers went to the site to participate in an April Fools' Day competition.
-After being given the green light, Helford prepared scenes for the webcast, but most of his ideas rejected by the director Sam Simon and Carey himself.
-Helford commented "You can't do regular scenes for the Web.
+After being given the green light, Helford prepared scenes for the webcast, but most of his ideas rejected by the director, Sam Simon, and Carey himself.
+Helford commented, "You can't do regular scenes for the Web.
 It's a tiny little picture.
 Little jokes get lost."
 The episode was written by Holly Hester, based on Becker's idea.
 Keeping the connection speeds in mind, Simon got the actors to slow down their movements for the pre-taped webcast, so they would not create a blurry effect on-screen.